-The key theoretical concepts that form the basis of dynamical theories of turbulence are rooted in the work of Poincaré, Hopf, Smale, Ruelle, Gutzwiller and Spiegel.
-In Poincaré's 1889 analysis of the three-body problem [85], he introduced the geometric approach to dynamical systems and methods that lie at the core of the theory developed here: qualitative topology of state space flows, Poincaré chapter 28 sections, key roles played by equilibria, periodic orbits, heteroclinic connections, and their stable/unstable manifolds.
+The key theoretical concepts that form the basis of dynamical theories of turbulence of chapter 30 are rooted in the work of Poincaré, Hopf, Smale, Ruelle, Gutzwiller and Spiegel.
+In his 1889 analysis of the three-body problem [126], Poincaré introduced the geometric approach to dynamical systems and methods

-In a seminal 1948 paper [59], Ebehardt Hopf visualized the function space of allowable Navier-Stokes velocity fields as an infinite-dimensional state space, parameterized by viscosity, boundary conditions and external forces, with instantaneous state of a flow represented by a point in this state space.
+In a seminal 1948 paper [87], Ebehardt Hopf visualized the function space of allowable Navier-Stokes velocity fields as an infinite-dimensional state space, parameterized by viscosity, boundary conditions and external forces, with instantaneous state of a flow represented by a point in this state space.
 Laminar flows correspond to equilibrium points, globally stable for sufficiently large viscosity.
 As the viscosity decreases (as the Reynolds number increases), turbulent states set in, represented by chaotic state space trajectories.
 Hopf's observation that viscosity causes a contraction of state space volumes under the action of dynamics led to his key conjecture: that long-term, typically observed solutions of the Navier-Stokes equations lie on finite-dimensional manifolds embedded in the infinite-dimensional state space of allowed states.
 Hopf's manifold, known today as the 'inertial manifold,' is well-studied in the mathematics of spatio-temporal PDEs.
-Its finite dimensionality for non-vanishing 'viscosity' parameter has been rigorously established in certain settings by Foias and collaborators [42].
+Its finite dimensionality for non-vanishing 'viscosity' parameter has been rigorously established in certain settings by Foias and collaborators [64].
 Hopf presciently noted that "the geometrical picture of the phase flow is, however, not the most important problem of the theory of turbulence.
 Of greater importance is the determination of the probability distributions associated with the phase flow".
 Hopf's call for understanding probability distributions associated with the phase flow has indeed proven to be a key challenge, one in which dynamical systems theory has made the greatest progress in the last half century.
-In particular, the Sinai-Ruelle-Bowen ergodic theory of 'natural' or SRB measures has played a critical role in understanding dissipative systems with chaotic behavior [17, 94, 98, 100].
+In particular, the Sinai-Ruelle-Bowen ergodic theory of 'natural' or SRB measures has played a critical role in understanding dissipative systems with chaotic behavior [21, 137, 144, 146].

 Hopf noted "[t]he great mathematical difficulties of these important problems are well known and at present the way to a successful attack on them seems hopelessly barred.
 However, there is no doubt that many characteristic features of the hydrodynamical phase flow occur in a much larger class of similar problems governed by non-linear space-time systems.
 In order to gain insight into the nature of hydrodynamical phase flows we are, at present, forced to find and to treat simplified examples within that class."
-Hopf's call for geometric state space analysis of simplified models first came to fulfillment with the influential Lorenz's truncation [73] of the Rayleigh-Bénard convection state space.
-The Proper Orthogonal Decomposition (POD) models of boundary-layer turbulence brought this type of analysis closer to physical hydrodynamics [5, 58].
-Further significant progress has proved possible for systems such as the 1-spatial dimension Kuramoto-Sivashinsky flow [68, 99], which is a paradigmatic model of turbulent dynamics, as well as one of the most extensively studied spatially extended dynamical systems.
+Hopf's call for geometric state space analysis of simplified models first came to fulfillment with the influential Lorenz's truncation [108] of the Rayleigh-Bénard convection state space.
+The Proper Orthogonal Decomposition (POD) models of boundary-layer turbulence brought this type of analysis closer to physical hydrodynamics [6, 86].
+Further significant progress has proved possible for systems such as the 1-spatial dimension Kuramoto-Sivashinsky flow [101, 145], which is a paradigmatic model of turbulent dynamics, as well as one of the most extensively studied spatially extended dynamical systems.

 Today, as we hope to have convinced the reader, with modern computation and experimental insights, the way to a successful attack on the full Navier-Stokes problem is no longer "hopelessly barred."
-We address the challenge in a way Hopf could not divine, employing methodology developed only within the past two decades, explained in depth in this book.
+We address the challenge in a way Hopf could not divine, employing methodology developed only within the past two decades, explained in depth in this book. example 2.2

-example 2.2